Games & Quizzes

 /ˈkwesCH(ə)n/

 sentence worded or expressed so as to elicit information.
 Issues or problems you are dealing with.
-To have or express concerns or uncertainty.
+To ask for or try to get information.

 /ˈhēliNG/

-tending to heal. process of making or becoming sound or healthy again.
+tending to heal.
+Act of helping others to recover their health.
 To recover from or forget a bad experience.

 /ˈinstəns/

 example or single occurrence of something.
-Examples of some things. cite (fact, case, etc.) as example.
+Examples of some things.
+To give as an example of something else.

 /ˌfizēōˈTHerəpəst/